OpenRefine/openrefine.org/docs/technical-reference/architecture.md

 ### Importing architecture {#importing-architecture}

-OpenRefine has a sophisticated architecture for accommodating a diverse and extensible set of importable file formats and work flows.
+OpenRefine has a sophisticated architecture for accommodating a diverse and extensible set of importable file formats and workflows.
 The formats range from simple CSV, TSV to fixed-width fields to line-based records to hierarchical XML and JSON.
-The work flows allow the user to preview and tweak many different import settings before creating the project.
+The workflows allow the user to preview and tweak many different import settings before creating the project.
 In some cases, such as XML and JSON, the user also has to select which elements in the data file to import.
 Additionally, a data file can also be an archive file (e.g., .zip) that contains many files inside; the user can select which of those files to import.
 Finally, extensions to OpenRefine can inject functionalities into any part of this architecture.

 ### The Index Page and Action Areas {#the-index-page-and-action-areas}

-The opening screen of OpenRefine is implemented by the file refine/main/webapp/modules/core/index.vt and will be referred to here as the index page.
+The opening screen of OpenRefine is implemented by the file `main/webapp/modules/core/index.vt` and will be referred to here as the index page.
 Its default implementation contains 3 finger tabs labeled Create Project, Open Project, and Import Project.
 Each tab selects an "action area".
 The 3 default action areas are for, obviously, creating a new project, opening an existing project, and importing a project .tar file.

 Extensions can add more action areas in Javascript.
-For example, this is how the Create Project action area is added (refine/main/webapp/modules/core/scripts/index/create-project-ui.js):
+For example, this is how the Create Project action area is added (`main/webapp/modules/core/scripts/index/create-project-ui.js`):

 ```javascript
 Refine.actionAreas.push({